About The Team

 Daniel N. Hatfield

-Daniel has a distinguished career in aerospace, including 9 years of unmanned-vehicle-specific experience.
+Daniel has a distinguished career in aerospace, including over a decade of unmanned-vehicle-specific experience.
 As the Senior Aerodynamicist and a Project Engineer at Scaled Composites, Daniel was responsible for aerodynamic, performance, and aeroelastic design and analysis of the Virgin Atlantic Global Flyer, which completed the first nonstop solo airplane flight around the world in 2005.
 He also performed configuration selection and performance analysis for Space Ship One, which in 2004 completed the first privately-funded human spaceflight.
 Other contributions were wing design of the Adam A500 prototype and FAA certification modifications for the VisionAire Vantage.

 Daniel received Bachelors of Science degrees in Aeronautical and Mechanical Engineering from the University of California, Davis in 1995.
 He performed experimental research into the dynamic stability for an Earth re-entry capsule at The von Karman Institute for Fluid Dynamics in Brussels, and completed two years of graduate studies at the University of California, Davis.